lslvr/bones/README.md

 # Bones.

-> _The simplest blog you'll find out there.
-(Inspired by http://motherfuckingwebsite.com/)._
+> _The simplest blog builder you'll find out there.
+(Inspired by https://bestmotherfucking.website/)._

 ## Installation.